8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

 Maryland's employment sector is as diverse as its geography, which extends from beautiful Atlantic Ocean beaches all the way to the tops of the majestic Appalachian Mountains.
 Whether you reside in a larger city like Baltimore, Columbia, or Glen Burnie or one of the smaller towns like Beltsville, Hanover, or Woodlawn, there are many career possibilities to consider.

 And it is no wonder that so many people are proud to call Maryland home.
 The state is a wonderful place to live and learn.
 Most Marylanders know that even though the state is small, its accomplishments are big.
 Just consider some of the achievements that make Maryland so great:

-- As of 2014, approximately 30 percent of the adult population was enrolled in a Maryland trade school, college, or graduate school.
-And almost 40 percent of the population already held a bachelor's degree.1
+- As of 2018, almost 40 percent of the adult population of Maryland held a bachelor's degree.1

-- As of 2015, Maryland has the highest median household income in the U.S. In fact, it is 38 percent higher than the national median.1
+- As of 2017, Maryland had the highest median household income of any state.
+In fact, it was 32 percent higher than the national median.1

-- Maryland has the highest concentration of employed doctoral engineers and scientists in the country as well as the most professional and technical workers of all U.S. states.2
+- Maryland has the highest concentration of employed doctoral engineers and scientists in the country as well as the second-highest percentage of technical and professional workers of all U.S. states.3

 Maryland offers something for everyone.
 The state has a deep history that is reflected in the arts, culture, and music scenes.
 Foodies are impressed with the culinary experiences—from the ocean to the mountains—that include several microbreweries and wineries.
 There are outdoor adventures almost everywhere you turn whether you love kayaking, hiking, skiing, or anything in between.
 And sports enthusiasts are rarely bored with events that include professional baseball, football, basketball, hockey, soccer, tennis, golf, and even sailing regattas.